SpaiR/StrongDMM/README.md

 StrongDMM is an alternative yet robust map editor for BYOND.

 It was built with idea to create a more flexible, fast and extensible tool, than BYOND provides.
-The editor has full feature parity with DM and at the same time the editor provides much more and improves map editing experience.
+The editor has same features DM has , but provides much more and improves map editing experience.

 ## Features